blackburnd/pypgsvg/tests/README.md

 - Table filtering to exclude temporary/utility tables
 - MouseOver for extra information on paths, and entities.
 - Comprehensive test suite with >90% code coverage
 - Viewport minimized version generated with window view highlight.
 - 10% scaled minimized image.
 - Curent view area highlighted on minimized imagbe.

+## TODO:
+- finish initial placement of overview, and metadata
+- finish placement of selection container sql on cursor
+- reveal trigger information for each highlighted table

 ## Installation